Billaferd/QuantumNexus/Card Creation Guidelines.md

 Cards in Quantum Nexus are defined using three axes

 - Malevolence: Cards can be Neutral, Malevolent (evil-themed), or Benevolent (good-themed).
-- Utility: Cards can be Utility-focused (creating order), Neutral, or Disruptive (creating chaos).Combat: Cards can lean towards Offense, Neutrality, or Defense.
+- Utility: Cards can be Utility-focused (creating order), Neutral, or Disruptive (creating chaos).
+- Combat: Cards can lean towards Offense, Neutrality, or Defense.
 - Impact: Cards can be Constructive (focus on creation), Neutral, or Destructive (focus on card removal).

 ## Functional Attributes